 Karen Wen (BMus, BEd)

-Currently, she is attending University of British Columbia, studying with Ms Christie Reside, and she is finishing the duel degree of Bachelor of Music and Bachelor of Education.
+Ms Wen graduated from The University of British Columbia, studying with Ms Christie Reside, and finished the dual degree of Bachelor of Music and Bachelor of Education.
 As a teacher, she enjoys working with students of all ages and abilities.
 Also, she remains as an active performer and plays in the UBC Symphony Orchestra and UBC Symphonic Wind Ensemble.

 Listen to the performance from the 10th Anniversary Gala Concert:

 Curves (I: “Magical & Woven”) by Ian Clarke

 Bahar Ehsani (flute)

 Karen Wen (flute)